~ABC’s of School~

 and solve problems appropriately.
 I have very high

-expectation in my classroom for using appropriate social
+expectations in our classroom for using appropriate social

 skills and will support your child in learning healthy